Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: A Study of Triangulation across Possible AI Futures

+These names for the two futures -- MyData and CorpoCapitalist -- are only used in this paper.
+In user studies, the participants interacted with two futuristic prototypes called Invezterr and Stockify, respectively, and we used those names also in the interviews when probing about the experiences that they had had.

-Figure~\ref{fig:mydata-corpo-triangulation} shows how we planned that these possible futures would triangulate each other.
-In addition to developing plausible future scenarios on the above-described starting points alone, we also sharpened the concretisations of the futures by injecting into them two AI-related elements.
-First, we were interested in the aspect of \emph{latent deskilling} that is a threat related to increasing automation.
-Automation makes humans prone to outsource their decision-making to AI and become complacent to its defects.
-This may develop further to skill erosion \cite{rinta-kahila2023vicious}.
-Second, we included the problem that AI can err radically in the face of even tiniest differences in the input data.
-AI's scope of mastery therefore is said to have a \emph{``jagged frontier''} \cite{dellacqua2023navigating}.
-One of the corollaries is that AI is usable in high-reliabiity tasks only if combined with human monitoring \cite{salovaara2019high}.
+In addition to developing plausible scenarios for futures from the starting points described above, we sharpened the futures' concretisation by injecting two specific AI-linked elements into them.
+Firstly, we were interested in the phenomenon of \emph{latent deskilling}, which poses a threat bound up with rising automation.
+Automation makes humans liable to outsource their decision-making to AI and grow complacent, overlooking its defects.
+Over time, `skill erosion' may develop \cite{rinta-kahila2023vicious}.
+The second component factored in is AI's potential to err radically in the face of even the tiniest differences in its input data, a problem sometimes described as a `jagged frontier' in the boundary of what the AI may master \cite{dellacqua2023navigating}.
+One of the jagged frontier's corollaries is that AI holds utility for high-reliability tasks only if combined with human monitoring \cite{salovaara2019high}.

-With these starting points, we developed an overarching scenario of business news analysis in financial investment making.
-We decided to ask the participants to imagine being freelancers whose task is to monitor business-related newswire articles from agencies such as Bloomberg or Thomson Reuters.
-Being a freelancer, the participant would work for one company in the morning and for the other in the afternoon.
+From these starting points, we developed an overarching scenario of business news analysis directed to informing financial investments.
+We asked participants to imagine being freelance workers who monitor business-related newswire articles from agencies such as Bloomberg and Thomson Reuters.
+As a freelancer, each participant would work for one company in the morning and another in the afternoon.
+In our research design, one of the companies, named `Invezterr', corresponded to the prototype of the same name (aligned with the MyData future) and the other (`Stockify') represented the CorpoCapitalist one.
+Figures~\ref{fig:UI-differences} and ~\ref{fig:UI-summary-differences} present both prototypes -- our main instruments for enacting the two futures.
+With emphasis on their differences and shared characteristics both, the diagrams capture the MyData prototype's objective of accentuating learning opportunities within a community of peers alongside the CorpoCapitalist one's highlighting of the worker's contribution to AI-model development and performance of that role.

-The participant's task as a freelancer was to read short news and analyse whether they imply positive or negative stock price impacts for companies that are mentioned.
-In the selection of this work scenario, we were inspired by the research that has applied sentiment analyses to such datasets and demonstrated that short news can predict stock price changes \cite{upreti2019knowledge-driven}.
+The participant's task was to read short news items and assess whether they imply positive or negative stock price impacts for the companies mentioned.
+Our development of this work scenario took inspiration from research that has applied sentiment analyses to such datasets and demonstrated that news briefs can predict stock price changes \cite{upreti2019knowledge-driven}.